 \subsection{Comparison with Previous Work}

-While we have developed a general method to measure the dark energy and cosmological parameters which could be extracted from the galaxy clustering data alone, we restrict our method now by fixing some parameters to obtain the results for comparison with the previous work by others.
+While we have developed a general method to measure the dark energy and cosmological parameters that could be extracted from the galaxy clustering data alone, we restrict our method now by fixing some parameters to obtain the results for comparison with previous work.